 Verification that the samples sizes meet the GS guideline

-Usage Survey: We did 78 surveys for the stove sold in 2016 and 37 for the stove sold in 2017.
-This is above the required 30 surveys per sales years.
+Usage Survey: We did a total of 116 usage survey: 78 surveys for the stoves sold in 2016 and 37 for the stoves sold in 2017.
+This is above the required 30 surveys per sales years as well as the 100 usage surveys threshold required by the methodology.
 In average the stove survey from 2016 were 653 days old (which is greater than 1.5 years old) and the stove from 2017 were 321 days old (which is greater than 0.5 years old).

-Monitoring Survey: the database includes 4,194 stoves used for domestic purpose.
+Monitoring Survey: the database includes 2037 stoves used for domestic purpose.
 In the case the TPDDTEC methodology require that at least 100 monitoring survey are carried out.
 We met this requirement by carrying out 110 Monitoring Survey.

-All the surveys were performed by a team of surveyors hire and managed by Palmis Eneji staff in Port-au-Prince, the study was designed and the data analyzed by Olivier Lefebvre from Climate Solutions Consulting.
+All the surveys were performed by a team of surveyors hired and managed by Palmis Eneji staff in Port-au-Prince, the study was designed and the data analyzed by Olivier Lefebvre from Climate Solutions Consulting.

 Calculation of Emission Reductions